MahcineLearningProject/Project1/README.md

 The code is documented if you want to make any change or use another fucntion or to understand what each function does.

-#Step 1 : Go to the data folder and extract the zip file of train.csv and test.csv
+#Step 1 : Go to the data folder and extract if not already done the zip file of train.csv and test.csv.
+Make sure that the csv files are in the folder data

-#Step 2: Open the terminal or the cmd (windows) and position yourself in the folder using the commend "cd your_folder_Path"
+#Step 2: Open the terminal or the cmd (windows) and position yourself in the folder where the file run.py is located using the commend "cd your_folder_Path" for example or any other method.

 #Step 3: Run on the cmd or terminal the command "python3 run.py".
 The code will run and will let you know at which step you are as the code is running.
 When it is finished, it will print the message "FINISHED" and produce a file named "final_submission.csv".
 This file contains our prediction for the test file.